walmir2016/demo/README.md

 # Roadmap
 - Add integration with Slack for notifications.
 - Add integration with GitHub for ticket control.
+- Add integration with Probely and Contrast APIs to automate the scanning.

 # Architecture
 The application was developed using Java, Spring, H2 Database and Docker.
 Check the documentation below.